blackwavesofenergy/bwoe-blog/content/post/citra-settings.md

 - Other screen: small or disabled

 Almost everything happens on the top screen.
 Map d-pad to left stick and circle pad to right stick for camera control.

+# Shin Megami Tensei: Devil Survivor Overclocked

+- Main screen: bottom
+- Other screen: small or disabled

+Almost everything happens in the bottom screen, but the top screen is used to see stats, so it still might be useful.

+# Puyo Puyo Chronicles

+- Put screens side by side

+Cutscenes and overworld are on the main screen, but actual battles (and the map) are on the bottom screen, so you'll need either both side by side or switch frequently.

+# Shin Megami Tensei IV

+- Main screen: top
+- Other screen: picture-in-picture

+The top screen is used for dialogue, cutscenes and the overworld, while the bottom screen is used for the map and menus.
+Using picture-in-picture should solve this conundrum for the most part without the ugliness of side-by-side.